Here’s how to prevent — and be ready for — fires in your home.

 If you’re ever in doubt about whether to use an extinguisher on a fire, don’t try it.
-Instead, leave the house immediately and call the fire department.
+Instead, leave your home right away and call the fire department.

 Teaching Kids the Facts About Fire

 Unfortunately, many kids will try to hide from a fire, often in a closet, under a bed, or in a corner.
-But if taught basic fire facts, they’d be better able to protect themselves.
+By teaching them basic fire safety facts, they’ll be better able to protect themselves.

 Kids should learn to:

-- touch any door (not the doorknob) to see if it is hot, and if it is, not to open it — find another exit
+- Touch any door (not the doorknob) to see if it is hot.
+If it is, they should not open it — find another exit.

-- stop, drop, and roll to extinguish flames if an article of clothing catches on fire
+- Stop, drop, and roll to put out flames if an article of clothing catches fire.